Skip to main content

 • Can I add a splash pad to an existing pool yard?
 Yes.
 Two options: (1) add bubblers and deck jets to an existing tanning ledge if the pool plumbing has unused returns, or (2) build a standalone splash pad on a different part of the yard with its own equipment.
 Both are common retrofits.

-• Will a splash pad raise my homeowner's insurance?
-Almost never — it's classified as a water feature, not a pool.
-Pools trigger surcharges in most AZ policies; splash pads typically don't.
-Call your carrier to confirm.
+• Will a splash pad affect my homeowner's insurance?
+Insurance treatment is not automatic.
+Pools trigger surcharges in most AZ policies; splash pads may be treated differently, but coverage and premium impact vary by carrier, jurisdiction and policy language.
+Call your carrier to confirm before you build.

 • Can older kids actually use a splash pad, or do they age out?
 They run through it on hot days through about age 10–12, then it becomes ambient fun rather than the main event.
 The patio function (entertaining, fire pit, dining) extends the value for the next 20 years regardless.